Bratela/cron_ruby/README.md

 # Using cron in OSx

-Here some example for running Ruby script with cron.
+### Here some example for running Ruby script with cron.

+I created Ruby script for take information from website `parser_ruby.rb`

+Each time when running script i save it in CSV file.

+Lets do for start this file automatically

-list of shedule in crontab
+List of shedule in crontab

 ```
 $crontab -l
 ```
-edit cron file with Nano editor in terminal
+Edit cron file with Nano editor in terminal

 ```
 $env EDITOR=nano crontab -e